-Yesterday, my husband and I decided that we would create a new recipe.
+Yesterday, my husband and I decided that we would create a brand-spank’n-new gluten-free, broiled chicken breast recipe.
 At first, we were thinking about doing something “beefy,” but we very quickly decided that a brand-new chicken recipe was more along the lines of what we were hungry for.

 Personally, I was hungry for a broiled chicken breast “thing” that was unusual as well as tender and delicious!

 What we came up with was so tender it could be cut with a fork and was so delicious with the contrasting textures and blended, mellow flavors that it would almost be sacrilegious to try to describe how marvelous it tasted.

 Hope you enjoy it as much as we did!

 Today, I’d like to share with you 12 things that you can do when you are eating out gluten free… It will help you avoid eating or drinking things that have gluten in them.

 First, let’s talk about who this article is for.

 Who this Article Should Help

 There are two groups of people that eat gluten-free.
 Those who do so by choice because they believe they obtain a benefit such as feeling better, improved athletic performance or perhaps overall better health.